 2. Pea and Ham Soup — $1.40 per serve

 Rinse 500g dried split peas.
-Place in slow cooker with one ham hock (from Woolworths or Aldi, $4–$6), one large diced onion, 3 diced carrots, 3 diced celery stalks and 1.5L water.
+Place in slow cooker with one ham hock (from Woolworths or ALDI, $4–$6), one large diced onion, 3 diced carrots, 3 diced celery stalks and 1.5L water.
 Cook on low 8 hours.
 Remove ham hock, shred the meat and return to the pot.
 Blend half the soup if you prefer it smoother.
 Season generously.
 Classic Australian winter comfort food at its most affordable.

 3. Lamb Shanks — $4.50 per serve